semihokur/AsyncFixer/README.md

 [![NuGet](https://img.shields.io/nuget/v/AsyncFixer.svg)](https://www.nuget.org/packages/AsyncFixer)
 [![NuGet Downloads](https://img.shields.io/nuget/dt/AsyncFixer.svg)](https://www.nuget.org/packages/AsyncFixer)

-AsyncFixer helps developers in finding and correcting common `async/await` *misuses* (i.e., anti-patterns).
-It currently detects 6 common kinds of async/await misuses and fixes 3 of them via code fixes.
-AsyncFixer has been tested with thousands of open-source C# projects and successfully handles many corner cases.
-It is also one of the most common analyzers used in C# projects from Microsoft.
+AsyncFixer helps developers find and correct common `async/await` misuses (anti-patterns) and, when possible, offers automatic fixes.
+It currently reports 6 categories of async/await misuse and provides code fixes for 3 of them.
+It has been validated against thousands of open-source C# projects and is designed to handle tricky real-world edge cases.
+Tool-friendly diagnostics support AI-assisted workflows even when a built-in code fix is not available.
+It is a popular open-source Roslyn analyzer for improving async/await code quality.

 ## Installation